Engin1980/VPilotNotifications/README.md

 For any issue, feel free to raise a new issue at the [Issues](https://github.com/Engin1980/fs2020-com-to-vpilot-volume/issues) tab.

 # Version history

+**v2.0 - 2025-06-0**
+* Internally completely rebuild to support readouts from Flight Simulator
+* Added support for no-flight-plan warning
+* Added support for contact-me warning

 **v1.1 - 2024-07-23**
 * Repetitive disconnected warning.